 A companion piece, “The Jim Thompson House and Art Collection,” (2004) is an in-depth look at Thompson’s home, now a museum and the second-most visited tourist attraction in Bangkok.
 Featuring interviews with Robert L. Brown, a leading authority on Thai art and G. Taylor Louden, a preservation architect, the documentary examines Thompson’s first-rate collection of Southeast Asian art and the landmark hybrid Thai house that contains it.
 Like its predecessor, “The Jim Thompson House and Art Collection” was broadcast on France’s Channel 5.

-Anderson’s new documentary, “Under the Hollywood Sign,” (2009) is both a personal film and a cultural history of Beachwood Canyon, her bucolic neighborhood that is home to the Hollywood Sign as well as a wide variety of actors, writers and thinkers.
+Anderson’s documentary, “Under the Hollywood Sign,” (2009) is both a personal film and a cultural history of Beachwood Canyon, her bucolic neighborhood that is home to the Hollywood Sign as well as a wide variety of actors, writers and thinkers.
 Shot over 26 months, the film combines new HD footage with interviews, archival footage and stills.
 Its 35 interviewees include Laura Archera Huxley, widow of Aldous Huxley, Hugh Hefner and actor Bill Pullman.
 Both a valentine to a unique urban village and an examination of its intellectual and spiritual development over the past 130 years, “Under the Hollywood Sign,” contains the first full biography of Peg Entwistle, the accomplished young actress whose 1932 suicide helped transform the Sign from billboard to national monument.
 Interviews with Peg’s brother and niece as well as previously unseen letters, photos and documents from the Entwistle family archive cast new light on this tragic and misunderstood figure.
 The documentary is for sale as a DVD from underthehollywoodsign.com and for sale or rent as a digital download from Vimeo.